-Westpile [now Bachy Soletanche] was contracted by Bowmer and Kirkland to provide the foundations and piling package on a new flagship store for John Lewis and Waitrose.
+Bachy Soletanche were contracted by Bowmer and Kirkland to provide the foundations and piling package on a new flagship store for Waitrose John Lewis and Partners.

 Constrained by the mainline railway to the north and offices to the east, the project had the added complexity of an existing public highway road running through the western half of the site.
 The brownfield site has served a number of different uses over the years including a gasworks, car garage and petrol station, public house and a surface car park.